 The performance is published on Bandcamp and SoundCloud:

-I play with various frequencies in audio or electromagnetic spectrums, which are outside the range of a human hearing.
-Often, such frequencies come in extremely high and sharp form, when they are transposed to the human hearing range.
+I play with various frequencies in audio or electromagnetic spectrums, which are outside the range of human hearing.
+Often, such frequencies come in extremely high and sharp forms, when they are transposed to the human hearing range.
 These are exactly the frequencies that attract me most.
 I am producing such sound in an attempt to shift the flow of conscious thinking.
-In this way, the production of such persistent sounds is political, because they nullify the capacity to be productive and efficient; the two imperatives imposed by capitalist mode of reproduction.
-At the same time, these sounds are not particularly entertaining, and they offer relaxation only to the people who refuse to be relaxed in an anesthetic way.
+In this way, the production of such persistent sounds is political, because they nullify the capacity to be productive and efficient; the two imperatives imposed by the capitalist mode of reproduction.
+At the same time, these sounds are not particularly entertaining, and they offer relaxation only to the people who refuse to be relaxed in an anaesthetic way.
 The piece ideally works as a jammer for thought pollution.

 A few words about field recording.
-In the immediacy of listening when recording, I am using amplifiers, detectors of frequencies, different antennas, coils, transducers.
+In the immediacy of listening when recording, I am using amplifiers, detectors of frequencies, different antennas, coils, and transducers.
 I record outside of the hearing range, either in the electromagnetic fields or on the radio frequencies outside of the advertisement-polluted FM (AM or VHF).
-To walk through space with headphones and an amplifier of sort is like floating in some virtual inter-space, which is not connected to online or digital virtuality, but a virtual space on the level of electromagnetic waves.
+To walk through space with headphones and an amplifier of sorts is like floating in some virtual inter-space, which is not connected to online or digital virtuality, but a virtual space on the level of electromagnetic waves.
 In my utopian thinking, I imagine that computers and the web are not optimal carriers of virtuality.
 If we are ever to develop interfaces, which are more comfortable for our human bodies, we would have to invent new ways of virtualisation.
-I am not interested only in producing sound compositions, but propose sounds, which would say something about the future.
-As a member of contemporary cognitariat I feel flattened in two dimensions of a computer screen.
-And sometimes I am in awe with the 3D world with its forms and possibilities.
-An ordinary view of the world is virtual reality to me.
-My listening of electromagnetic waves is a way of opening the virtual spaces in expanded spatial and temporal dimensions.
+I am not interested only in producing sound compositions but propose sounds, which would say something about the future.
+As a member of the contemporary cognitariat I feel flattened in two dimensions of a computer screen.
+And sometimes I am in awe of the 3D world with its forms and possibilities.
+An ordinary view of the world is a virtual reality to me.
+My listening to electromagnetic waves is a way of opening virtual spaces in expanded spatial and temporal dimensions.

 The piece consists of modified fragments recorded with a radio receiver on AM waves.
 Mostly they are without narration, and sometimes a word or a melody creeps in.
 I listen to these tracks like they would be arias of some sort.
-The tracks also consists of sound layers recorded with a inductor coil for sound detection of electromagnetic waves.
-These recordings were mostly taken in 2013 during an AiR programme and in 2014 during Sound Happens project in New York City, where the EM smog is omnipresent.
+The tracks also consist of sound layers recorded with an inductor coil for sound detection of electromagnetic waves.
+These recordings were mostly taken in 2013 during an AiR programme and in 2014 during the Sound Happens project in New York City, where the EM smog is omnipresent.
 These field recordings are also an inspiration to call this piece Underground Acceleration.
 What interests me in these sound layers is the tension of constant acceleration with few releases.
 The constant electromagnetic tension works like an illustration of capitalist depletion and accelerationism.
 The following raw EMF field recording of the NYC JZ train is a psychogeographical portrait of the never releasing tension of capitalist accelerationism.

 To this day, my most beautiful melodic electromagnetic citation is that of light installation by Kurt Laurenz Theinert: Gespinst, recorded by EM coil detector.
 The installation exhibited a few years ago at the Lighting Guerrilla Festival in Ljubljana consists of blinking ultra thin neon lights that emit electromagnetic pulses.
 In addition to these field recordings, there are also several sound levels produced live with analogue synthesisers.